devidutta-learn/devidutta-learn/README.md

 - 🌱 I’m currently learning deep learning
 - 📫 You can reach me on [Linkedin](https://www.linkedin.com/in/deviduttanayak18/)
 - 😄 Pronouns: he
-- ⚡ Fun fact: I have an elder sister who looks nothing like me.

 <!---
 devidutta-learn/devidutta-learn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.